When it comes to e-commerce, you usually have two choices:

-It was only two years ago that Zoey went live, and yet, it’s already risen to become one of the most versatile e-commerce builders out there.
-Zoey has received glowing reviews both from customers and websites, and does indeed seem to have attained an astounding level of quality.
+It was only two years ago that Zoey, the brainchild of founder Uri Foox, went live, and yet, it’s already risen to become one of the most versatile e-commerce builders out there.
+Zoey has received glowing reviews both from customers and websites and does indeed seem to have attained a high level of quality.

 So, what makes Zoey great?
 Is it the builder, the e-commerce features, the infrastructure?
-Let’s take a closer look at this e-commerce builder tool and see what it has to offer.
+Let’s take a closer look in this Zoey e-commerce review and see what it has to offer.

 - Above-Par Design Features